albertcmiller1/order_book/README.md

 The orderbook will connect to a websocket hosted on AWS.
 The orderbook will broadcast to the socket any time an exchange occurs.
 The socket will be hosted with API Gateway, 4 lambda functions, and a dynamodb table.

 ### Price data API
 Each time an echange occurs, the book will post the transaction into a dynamodb table.
 Additionaly, Every 60 seconds the book will post the current price of each stock traded into a dynamodb table.
-This table will be accessable to users via an API hosted with AWS API Gateway + lambda.
+This data will be accessable to users via an API hosted with AWS API Gateway + lambda.

 ### Infrastructure
 The book, trading bot threads, and connection API will be apart of the same process.
 It will be running on a docker container hosted by AWS ECS.